A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Covariance is the Green function

-where $\rho_{x}^\eta$ is uniform measure $\partial(x+\eta\B)$.
 Note that the support of $\rho_x^\eta$ does not include $y$ by assumption, so the integral against $k_2(\cdot, y)$ is perfectly well defined.
-The proof of this is verbatim that given in \cite[Lemma 2.9]{BPR18}, which applies directly to all $d\ge 2$.
-This implies that $k_y$ is indeed harmonic in $\B\setminus \{y\}$.
+(The proof {above} is verbatim that given in \cite[Lemma 2.9]{BPR18}, which applies directly to all $d\ge 2$.) \eqref{eqn:mvpk2} implies that $k_y$ is indeed harmonic in $\B\setminus \{y\}$.
 Note that in particular we have continuity in this region, which we did not assume a priori.